Muchova upsets Barty and will face Brady in Australian semis - WHIZ News

 “We’re such good friends,” Brady said.
 “I’m really happy for her success.
 I know we’ll be having a lot more tough battles.”

-Daniil Medvedev beat Andrey Rublev, his friend and teammate on Russia’s ATP Cup-winning squad, by a 7-5, 6-3, 6-2 score and will take a 19-match winning streak into a semifinal against Rafael Nadal or Stefanos Tsitsipas.
+Medvedev beat Andrey Rublev, his friend and teammate on Russia’s ATP Cup-winning squad, by a 7-5, 6-3, 6-2 score and will take a 19-match winning streak into the semifinals.

 “It’s never easy,” Medvedev said about playing a pal.
 “But, I mean, we’re all so competitive.
 During the match, you can see nothing matters.
 Just need to win.”